Football records and statistics in England

 This article concerns football records in England.
 Unless otherwise stated, records are taken from the Football League or Premier League.
 Where a different record exists for the top flight (Football League First Division 1888–1992, and Premier League 1992–present), this is also given.
+This article includes clubs based in Wales that compete in English leagues.

 League

-The original league saw 12 teams become the founding members of the Football League in 1888-89: Accrington, Blackburn Rovers, Bolton Wanderers, Burnley, Everton, Preston North End, Aston Villa, Derby County, Notts County, Stoke City, West Bromwich Albion and Wolverhampton Wanderers.
+The original league saw twelve teams become the founding members of the Football League in 1888–89: Accrington, Blackburn Rovers, Bolton Wanderers, Burnley, Everton, Preston North End, Aston Villa, Derby County, Notts County, Stoke City, West Bromwich Albion and Wolverhampton Wanderers.

-Three of the teams – Blackburn Rovers, Everton and Aston Villa – also played in the first Premier League season in 1992-93, but Notts County missed out, finishing in the relegation zone in 1991-92.
+Three of the teams (Blackburn Rovers, Everton and Aston Villa) also played in the first Premier League season in 1992–93, but Notts County missed out, finishing in the relegation zone in 1991–92.

-A second division was added four years later for the 1892-93 season, resulting in the Football League now becoming the Football League Division 1, the top division for the next one hundred years.
+A second division was added four years later for the 1892–93 season, resulting in the Football League now becoming the Football League First Division, the top division for the next one hundred years.
 The Southern League became Division 3 in 1920.
-A Northern League formed the following year that became Division 3 North.
-In 1958 the regional divisions combined to form divisions 3 and 4.
-The top 12 sides from the Northern and Southern divisions formed League division 3.
-The bottom 12 of the respective divisions formed league division 4.
+A Northern League formed the following year that became Division Three North.
+In 1958 the regional divisions combined to form the Third Division and a national Fourth Division.
+The top 12 sides from the Northern and Southern divisions formed the Third Division, whilst the bottom 12 of the respective divisions formed the new fourth tier.

-Eight clubs have reached double figures of league titles, with Liverpool and Manchester United leading the chasing pack.
-Five clubs have managed to win all four divisions, a rare achievement while a further seven clubs need the top title to complete the full set.
-Luton Town can claim a quadruple of titles when they won the National League, after becoming the non-league champions in 2014.
+Nine clubs have reached double figures of league titles, with Liverpool and Manchester United leading the chasing pack.
+Five clubs have managed to win all four divisions, while a further seven clubs need the top title to complete the full set.
+Luton Town have technically also won four different divisions, albeit one of these was the National League (the first tier of English non-league football) in 2014.